-RESPEC has included a project-specific understanding and general approach for the purpose of this proposal.
-A summary and the general approach for each project included in the EOI for this contract is included below:
+RESPEC has included a task-specific understanding and general approach for the purpose of this proposal.
+A summary and the general approach for all projects in the EOI for this contract are provided below.
+The following seven projects are contained under this contract and are located in McDowell, Wyoming, Raleigh, and Boone Counties in WV: